george-chou/acg-album/README-EN.md

 It is recommended to use the local display to debug before proceeding to the next step.

 ## Deploy to Vercel

 1. Sync the modified local code to your GitHub account:

-After the command line enters ./acg-album
 ```
+cd acg-album
 git add .
 git commit -a
 :wq!